 1. Explore Prague

 3. Drink up in Moravian Wine Region

 4. Visit Kutná Hora

 Other Things to See and Do in Czechia

 1. Try some pilsner in Pilsen

-You guessed it: Pilsen is the birthplace of the Pilsner and the home of the original Pilsner Urquell Czech beer.
-Heading here makes a great day trip from Prague via bus or train.
-During your visit, make sure to not only tour the Pilsner factory but also check out the beer spas where you soak in a tub of beer.
-Expect to pay around 800 CZK for a soak.
+Pilsen is the birthplace of the Pilsner and the home of the original Pilsner Urquell Czech beer.
+A visit to the town makes a great day trip from Prague.
+During your visit, make sure to not only tour the Pilsner factory but also check out the beer spas where you can soak in a tub of beer.
+Expect to pay around 900 CZK for a soak.
 Don’t miss the 13th-century Gothic cathedral Saint Bartholomew and the botanical gardens while you’re here also.

 2. Tour Karlstein Castle